InnoPhaseIoT/talaria_two_azure/README.md

 <a name="releases"></a>

-New features and bug fixes are offered by both the SDKs (Talaria TWO SDK and Azure IoT SDC C).
+New features and bug fixes will be offered by both the SDKs (Talaria TWO SDK and Azure IoT SDC C).

 When a new SDK for Talaria TWO is released, a release from this Repo will be made to support that.